tlswg/tls13-spec/draft-ietf-tls-tls13.md

 decompression_failure_RESERVED
 : This alert was used in previous versions of TLS.
 TLS 1.3 does not include compression and TLS 1.3 implementations MUST NOT send this alert when in TLS 1.3 mode.
-This message is always fatal.
+This alert is always fatal.

 handshake_failure
 : Reception of a "handshake_failure" alert message indicates that the sender was unable to negotiate an acceptable set of security parameters given the options available.
-  This message is always fatal.
+  This alert is always fatal.

 no_certificate_RESERVED
 : This alert was used in SSL 3.0 but not any version of TLS.
 It MUST NOT be sent by compliant implementations.
-  This message is always fatal.
+  This alert is always fatal.

 bad_certificate
 : A certificate was corrupt, contained signatures that did not